Removal River Barriers to Migration

 Fish passes help with migration but are in themselves impediments to migration.

-There are a large number of rock ramps built in Ireland to aid migration but while these improve the situation by lowering a section of an obstacle they have little effect on ponding.
+There are a number of rock ramps built in Ireland to aid migration but while these improve the situation by lowering a section of an obstacle they have little effect on ponding upstream.

 The vexed question of weirs and dams which are being used for their intended purpose causes enormous problems for migrating salmonids.
 Essentially the private weirs in this category must be compelled to manage water flow to support salmonid migration.
 Each individual weir has its own particular problems and a sensible managed solution must be arrived at by all stakeholders.